Paid leave claims

-But I see this as a form of double dipping and false declaration, hence highlighted that this is not right.
+But I see this as a form of double dipping and false declaration, hence highlighting that this is not right.

 However, it was pointed out to me that this has been the practice in the past.

 Is my understanding of childcare leave or paternity leave wrong?
-Or is there another way of practicing it for part time staff?
+Or is there another way of practising it for part-time staff?
 Appreciate your help and advice in this matter.